allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 E4 - Everything is tolerated apart from large aromatics

 E5 - Weak selection against some hydrophobic and basic residues, strong selection against proline and tyrosine.
-Tolerates smaller hydrophobic residues (G, A, etc.) and polar side-chains as well as D.
+Tolerates smaller hydrophobic residues (G, A, etc.) and polar side-chains as well as D

 E6 - Mutations appear to improve